mesonbuild/meson/docs/markdown/Dependencies.md

 The dependency detector works with all libraries that provide a `pkg-config` file.
 Unfortunately several packages don't provide pkg-config files.
-Meson has autodetection support for some of these, and they are described later on this page.
+Meson has autodetection support for some of these, and they are described [later in this page](#dependencies-with-custom-lookup-functionality).

 # Declaring your own